Qiskit/RFCs/text/###-v2-provider-interface.md

 ## Alternative Approaches

-Well the first obvious alternative is to keep the current system in place where our interface between providers and terra remains the same and hard coupled to the wire format for IQX.
+The first obvious alternative is to keep the current system in place where our interface between providers and Terra remains the same and hard coupled to the wire format for IQX.
 However, I think that the motivation secion here covers why this is not ideal fairly well and this really isn't an option moving forward.

-The only obvious alternative option to this plan is to eliminate the v1.5 step and go directly to the v2 implementation.
+The only alternative option to this plan is to eliminate the v1.5 step and go directly to the v2 implementation.
 The problem with this is it either forces us to break all the existing provider code by making a hard transition or forces us to keep the existing structure moving forward.
 Neither of those is a situation we want to be in.
 We either break our users in another way which